-In the past, measles infection was very common in childhood.
+In the past, measles infection was very common in childhood in Australia.
 Most people born before 1966 will have been infected with measles as a child and are likely to be immune.

 Thanks to immunisation measles is now rare in Australia.

-It is important to make sure that anyone born during or after 1966 has received two doses of measles vaccine.
+It is important to make sure anyone born after 1966 has received two doses of measles vaccine.

 The first symptoms are fever, tiredness, cough, runny nose, sore red eyes and feeling unwell.
 A few days later a rash appears.
 The rash starts on the face, spreads down to the body and lasts for 4-7 days.
 The rash is not itchy.
 Young children (especially infants) may also experience diarrhoea.

-Up to a third of people with measles have complications.
-These include ear infections, diarrhoea, and pneumonia, and may require hospitalisation.
+Measles is a severe disease.
+Up to a third of people with measles have complications and may require hospitalisation.
+Complications of measles can include ear infections, diarrhoea, and pneumonia.
 About one in every 1000 people with measles develops encephalitis (swelling of the brain).

-Measles is usually spread when a person breathes in the measles virus that has been coughed or sneezed into the air by an infectious person.
+Measles is commonly spread when a person breathes in the measles virus that has been coughed or sneezed into the air by an infectious person.